KingsGambitLab/Lecture_Notes/Akash Articles/DSU.md

 $Union(X,Y)$ operation first of all finds root element of both the disjoint sets containing X and Y respectively.
 Then it connects the root element of one of the disjoint set to the another.

 Well, how do we decide which root will connet to which?
-If we do it randomly then it may increase the tree height up to O(N), which means that the next $Find(x)$ operation will take O(N) time.
+If we do it randomly then it may increase the tree height up to $O(N)$, which means that the next $Find(x)$ operation will take $O(N)$ time.
 Can we do better?

 Yes, we have two standard techniques: **By size and By rank**.